raildex1/re_demo_setup/README.md

 Install Ubuntu 16.04 LTS using the .iso from http://releases.ubuntu.com/16.04/ - The 64-bit Desktop Image.
 Then run this one liner -

-sudo apt-get update && sudo apt-get upgrade && shutdown -r now
+sudo apt-get update && sudo apt-get upgrade && sudo shutdown -r now

 Once the system restarts login and use the script as shown below.